openvinotoolkit/openvino/docs/home.rst

 Overview
 ~~~~~~~~

-OpenVINO enables you to optimize a deep learning model from almost any framework and deploy it with best-in-class performance on a range of Intel  processors and other hardware platforms.
+OpenVINO enables you to optimize deep learning models from almost any framework and deploy them with best-in-class performance on a range of Intel hardware.

-A typical workflow with OpenVINO is shown below.
+A typical workflow with OpenVINO:

 .. container:: section
    :name: welcome-to-openvino-toolkit-s-documentation